 Is genetic counseling for cancer and genetic testing covered by insurance?

 Most insurance companies cover genetic counseling and testing.
 To determine whether genetic counseling is covered by your specific insurance, you may contact your insurance company directly.
-The procedure code that we bill is 96040.
-Genetic testing is billed separately from genetic counseling and is typically covered, provided that you meet criteria.
+The procedure code that we bill for the genetic counseling appointment is 96040.
+Genetic testing is billed separately from genetic counseling and is typically covered, provided that you meet their criteria for testing.

 The option of genetic testing and any insurance issues regarding testing will be discussed with you during your appointment.
-If you do not have insurance or if you are covered by Medicare or Medicaid, you can contact our office at 859-323-2798 with your questions regarding coverage.

 What about my privacy?